xsmendoza/TvMovie/ReadMe.md

 ## About:

-**TV-Movie is a simple and responsive web app 🎥 built using `HTML, CSS and Javascript`, leveraging the power of `Postman` and the `TMDB API` to seamlessly fetch and display comprehensive movie details.
+**NaughtyX-Movie is a simple and responsive web app 🎥 built using `HTML, CSS and Javascript`, leveraging the power of `Postman` and the `TMDB API` to seamlessly fetch and display comprehensive movie details.
 This project serves as a template for larger applications.**

 ## Technologies Used 🛠️